Empirical Analysis of Pull Requests for Google Summer of Code: Results

 \subsection{RQ1: GSoC Success}

-The first research questions examines how successful the GSoC program is in promoting open-source contribution.
-The results of the analysis from Table \ref{table_pull_stat} show that 85.74\% (or 14775 out of 17232) of the pull requests were accepted and successfully merged to the codebase.
-Furthermore, 1113 out of 2456 users had all their pull request accepted while 319 had no accepted pulls.
+The first research question examines how successful the GSoC program is in promoting open-source contributions.
+The results of the analysis from Table \ref{table_pull_stat} show that 85.74\% (or 14,775 out of 17,232) of the pull requests were accepted and successfully merged to the codebase.
+Furthermore, 1,113 out of 2,456 users had all their pull requests accepted while 319 had no accepted pull request.

-Next, we examine the pull requests that were created by each user before and after the GSoC program.
-The results show that 63.5\% (1561 users) contributed at least one pull request to the same project after the program, while 70.7\% (1738 users) contributed at least one pull request to the project before starting the GSoC program.
-This shows that majority of the users started contributing to the project before the GSoC program and many continue to do so after the program.
-Infact, just 15\% contributed only during the GSoC program with no contributions before or after the program.
-This may indicate that the GSoC program motivates students to contribute to open-source.
-Students may also have contributed to an open source project before the program to have a higher chance of being selected for the program.
+Next, we examined the pull requests created by each user before and after the GSoC program.
+The results show that 63.5\% (1,561 users) contributed at least one pull request to the same project after the program, while 70.7\% (1,738 users) contributed at least one pull request to the project before starting the GSoC program.
+This shows that the majority of users started contributing to the project before the GSoC program and many continued to do so after the program.
+In fact, only 15\% contributed solely during the GSoC program with no contributions before or after the program.
+This may indicate that the GSoC program motivates students to contribute to open source.
+Students may also have contributed to an open source project before the program to increase their chances of being selected.